 Personally, I felt very at home in Petoskey.
 In fact, it did not feel like I was a guest on vacation, but more of being at home and having the perfect day.
 Don’t get me wrong, vacation is a wonderful feeling, but what I liked about Petoskey, was the much larger population of local residents.
 In comparison to its neighboring communities that also get an influx of summer visitors, Petoskey, has a great local vibe that My Town adores!

 Petoskey has residents from all over the country; some who came every summer and decided to stay, others who have lived in this beautiful area their entire lives.
-The generational homes, small businesses, and lakeside retreats are all over Petoskey, giving you a welcoming family feel you will love when visiting.
+The generational homes, small businesses, and lakeside retreats are all over Petoskey.
+This gives you a welcoming family feel you will love when visiting.
 Read more on Petoskey here.

 Traveling In Today’s Environment

-Walking through the Historic Gaslight District, people had smiling eyes under their masks, because they were able to enjoy themselves in a safe environment created by the Petoskey business and tourism community.
+Walking through the Historic Gaslight District, people had smiling faces because they were able to enjoy themselves in a safe environment created by the Petoskey business and tourism community.
 In addition, the outdoor recreation in the Petoskey Area is endless, making your small town planning that much easier, for whatever needs you are trying to accommodate.

-If you’re worried about travel this fall or would like to make travel plans with confidence for next season, you need to check out Petoskey Michigan.
-You will have a safe and unforgettable experience in one of the most beautiful places on the Michigan Coast.
+You can make your travel plans with confidence this season and have an unforgettable experience in one of the most beautiful places on the Michigan Coast.
 Below are My Town’s favorite picks for visiting Petoskey.